-During 2017, we welcomed IAASA commencing its first inspection of the firm under this regulatory regime.
-The report on this inspection was issued in June 2018.
-During 2019, IAASA completed its second inspection of the firm as part of their annual inspection process.
-Their findings were published in March 2020 and are available from the IAASA website.
-During 2020, IAASA has commenced its third inspection of the firm.
+During 2020, IAASA completed its inspection of the firm as part of their annual inspection process.
+The report on their inspection was published in March 2021 and is available from the IAASA website.
 We are committed to continuing to fully engage with IAASA in a positive and constructive manner in the years to come.